splunk/public-o11y-docs/README.md

 ## Contribute to the documentation

 Docs contributions are welcome.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for our contribution guidelines.

 ## Requirements